 Using your own dedicated sales teams to regularly visit retail outlets in each territory gives you greater control over your resources.
 It also has a high ‘ownership index’, since your teams will naturally fight harder for your brand.
 But the costs of coaching and motivating these teams can be very high.

-On the other hand, third-party merchandising service organizations offer the option of building and training the team.
-But evaluating their success often presents a challenge as their performance is measured differently from your internal framework.
+On the other hand, third-party merchandising service organizations can build and train a team.
+But since the team’s performance is measured differently from your internal framework, evaluating success can be challenging.

 - Upgrade the number of product lines in an account by nurturing retailer relationships